-When I started studying engineering, CAD was usually understood to stand for computer-aided drafting.
-Shortly thereafter, as 3D modelers became more popular, the term colloquially came to be computer-aided design.
-Now, in 2020, I’m convinced we’ve arrived in the age of true computer-aided engineering, or CAE.
+When I started studying engineering, CAD usually stood for computer-aided drafting.
+Shortly thereafter, as 3D modelers became more popular, the term colloquially became computer-aided design.
+Now, in 2022, I’m convinced we’ve arrived in the age of true computer-aided engineering, or CAE.

-We’re seeing the integration of seven technologies that elevate 3D modeling tools.
-Transforming them from a convenience, to a sort of design assistant that participates in our product development process.
+Why are we now in the age of CAE?
+We’re seeing the integration of many technologies that elevate 3D modeling tools, transforming them from a convenience to a design assistant that participates in our product-development process.

-2. Additive Manufacturing.
-Closely related to 3D printing, this technology helps us manufacture parts that are lighter, with more complex geometry and fewer components, than what’s possible with traditional subtractive manufacturing techniques.
+2. Additive Manufacturing: Closely related to 3D printing, additive manufacturing helps manufacture parts that are lighter, with more complex geometry and fewer components, than what’s possible with traditional subtractive manufacturing techniques.

-3. Real-Time Simulation.
-We can perform structural, thermal, modal, and fluid flow analyses of our models.
-The results update on the geometry as we design, providing immediate feedback of how changes will affect the model.
+3. Real-Time Simulation: With real-time simulation, engineers can perform structural, thermal, modal, and fluid flow analyses of our models.
+The results update on the geometry as designs are in progress, providing immediate feedback of how changes will affect the model.

 What does it look like when you combine these emerging technologies?
 Imagine you’re starting a new design project.
 Your workflow could look like this: